ECS Autoscaling Fought Our Postgres max_connections at 2AM and Postgres Won

 -- 170

 All 167 available slots were in use.
-Meanwhile, ECS was trying to start new tasks and each one needed at least 1 connection to pass its health check — which hit a /healthz endpoint that ran a SELECT 1 query.
-They couldn't get a connection, so they failed health checks, so ECS terminated them and started fresh ones.
-Which also couldn't connect.
-The autoscaler was in a death loop, consuming connection attempts without ever succeeding.
+Meanwhile ECS was trying to start new tasks and each one needed at least 1 connection to pass its health check, which hit a /healthz endpoint that ran a SELECT 1.
+They couldn't get a connection, so they failed health checks, so ECS terminated them and started fresh ones, which also couldn't connect.
+The autoscaler was in a death loop, burning connection attempts without ever succeeding.

-When existing tasks then tried to acquire new pool connections — as idle ones aged out — they also started failing.
-Within minutes, even the healthy tasks were rejecting requests.
+When existing tasks then tried to acquire new pool connections as idle ones aged out, they started failing too.
+Within minutes even the healthy tasks were rejecting requests.

 THE CONNECTION MATH (why it broke)